AusTrakka/austrakka-docs/docs/Reference/roles-and-permissions.md

 [Projects](/Web-Interface/Projects/projects-overview.md) in the Trakka platform represent a collection of sample records, attached metadata, and analysis results including phylogenetic trees, together with tools for querying and visualising data.

-A user may have multiple roles in a project, and be a member of multiple projects.
+A user can have multiple roles in a project, and be a member of multiple projects.

 The roles available within projects are: